Bass Fishing in New Jersey: 8 Best Lakes and Ponds

 salem canal new jersey

-The shallow bed of the canal contains marshy banks, submerged vegetation beds, and felled tree stumps that form a hotbed of largemouth action.
+The shallow canal bed includes marshy banks, submerged vegetation, and felled tree stumps which create a hotbed of largemouth action.
 There have also been reports of trophy bass being caught in the canal in late fall and early spring.

-Note, the water in the canal is stained and the visibility is low.
-So make sure to choose baits of the right color.
+One important point that I read: the water in the canal is stained and the visibility is low.

-Locals suggest using spinnerbaits and square bill crankbaits, along with plastic worms of black or green pumpkin shade.
+In such conditions, locals say that spinnerbaits and square bill crankbaits, along with plastic worms in black or green pumpkin shades are the most effective.

 On the downside, the water contains various submerged obstructions and the canal width can narrow down to 30 feet at times.
-So, it’s best to get help from the locals before launching a boat.
+So, it’s best to get help from local anglers before launching a boat.

 4. Lake Mercer